 What Benefits Are Available For Injured Employees?

-Depending on your injury type and severity, you may qualify to receive a variety of benefits described below:
+Depending on your injury type and severity, you may qualify to receive:

 - Death Benefits – In fatal workplace accident cases, these weekly payments go to the deceased worker’s surviving dependents.
-Your employer may also pay for burial expenses totaling no more than $10,000.00.
+Your employer may also pay for no more than $10,000 in burial expenses.
+Widowed spouses can also apply for the one-time Social Security death benefit.

 - Medical Expenses – Your employer’s insurer pays all medical, remedial care and hospital bills resulting from your workplace accident.